5.1 Overview of Isomerism and Stereoisomers

 Stereoisomers having chiral centers may either be enantiomers or diastereomers depending upon the comparison.
 Below are a couple of examples of stereoisomers.
 You should notice that they all have the same bond connectivity and that this is also evident in their names; the only differences in the names of stereoisomers are stereochemical designations at the beginning of the names (cis vs trans and R vs S).
-We'll learn how to assign R and S later in this chapter (5.2 Absolute Configurations: Assigning R and S) and a new designation for alkenes, E and Z, in a later lesson on naming alkenes (7.5 Nomenclature of Alkenes).
+We'll learn how to assign R and S later in this chapter (5.2 Absolute Configurations: Assigning R and S) and a new designation for alkenes, E and Z, in a later lesson on naming alkenes (8.0 Naming Alkenes).

 Isomers Having Chiral Centers

 Chiral molecules are those that have nonsuperimposable (non-identical) mirror images (i.e. enantiomers), whereas achiral molecules are those that are identical (superimposable) to their mirror images.
 To rephrase this:

 The mirror image of a chiral molecule is its enantiomer.

 The mirror image of an achiral molecule is identical to the original molecule (achiral molecules do NOT have enantiomers).

 An example of a chiral and an achiral molecule are shown below: